 - Children who have previously been Children in Care – individual agreements with carers and SW, mostly involving fortnightly contact.

 - Children subject to a child protection plan/ Child in Need plan – places offered, if not taken this must be agreed by Social Worker and family.
 Visits will be undertaken 3 times weekly (to be agreed with Social Worker as to who will undertake these visits).

-- Children with an EHCP – Individual Risk Assessments undertaken and consultations held with parents/carers, SLT and SENCO.
+- Children with an EHCP – Places offered in school, Individual Risk Assessments undertaken and consultations held with parents/carers, SLT and SENCO.

 - Children on the edge of social care involvement or pending allocation of a social worker – Where required these children will be offered a place at school or individual contact plans will be agreed.

 - Other children the school considers vulnerable.
 More children may be added to this group in response to concerns raised with the DSL.
 Contact arrangements will be agreed with parents/carers, SLT and DSL.

 Where appropriate school will liaise with other agencies involved in their care, including where appropriate their social worker and the Virtual School Head for Children in Care and those who have previously been Children in Care.

 In addition, the following groups have specific arrangements around contact and support from the school.

 - Children of critical workers who may attend school if no safe alternative arrangements can be made.